judibec/proyecto_ALDA/README.md

 ## Current Coverage

-To run `coverage`, make sure that you have install it in your pc, if not run `pip install coverage`, then run the requirements.txt.
+To run `coverage`, make sure that you have it installed in your pc, if not run `pip install coverage`, then run the requirements.txt.
 After that run `coverage run -m unittest discover` and `coverage report` it show you the following table:

 ![image](https://user-images.githubusercontent.com/90010884/220839080-686c48c9-eb2a-43a3-9f97-dee8c53504ab.png)

+## Code Beautifer

+After install Black, run de comand `black . -l 120` to beautifier you code